 Even though hitting is normal for infants and toddlers, dealing with it can be tough.
 Discover how to stop your toddler hitting others.

 I was at a loss.
 My toddler was hitting others for no reason, especially his brothers.
 Whereas the other two kids would complain, cry, or find another solution, he would resort to hitting.
 Other times, he’d hit me during tantrums, unable to control himself.
 And still other times, he’d hit others and laugh about it.

 Already I was thinking of future play dates or social settings where he’d hit other innocent kids.
 I feared being that mom apologizing for her son’s actions while trying to discipline and say, “No, no, no!”

-Being stern and giving attention to the “victim” instead of him didn’t work.
+Being stern and giving attention to the child who was hit instead of him didn’t work.
 The more consequences I doled out, the more he seemed to act up.
 And constraining him in my arms was no longer an easy task.

 How to stop your toddler hitting others

 I needed some answers, and thank goodness, I found them.
 But first, I also learned two key points about toddlers hitting others:

 - Toddlers express themselves through their bodies.
 At this young age of toddlerhood, they can’t talk or convey feelings they don’t even know how to describe.
 They have no idea how to express or define jealousy, frustration, or sadness.
 They only know they’re overcome with this overwhelming emotion they’re not sure will go away.

 - Meltdowns are okay.
 We sometimes rush to hush up a meltdown or a crying toddler.
 “It’s okay,” we might whisper, or “Stop it!” as we get frustrated.
 But meltdowns are fine—they’re how kids release their overwhelming feelings.

 Knowing that, what are some strategies you can use to help temper your toddler hitting others?

 1. Acknowledge your toddler’s emotions

 At first sight, you might only see the misbehavior: your toddler hitting another person, which likely prompted you to react.
 Your face contorted into disapproval, you whisked him away, or you held his hand firmly.